TakiKacper/Vine/Readme.md

 ## Concepts

+### Notes ⚠️
+* **Declaration order of Vine's object does not matter** - they can be scattered across all compilation units, and Vine will still be able to figure everything out.

 ### Stage 🎭
 A **stage** is a graph of functions.
 Each function may depend on other functions.
 When a stage runs, Vine walks the graph and executes everything in the right order, parallelizing when possible.